somanb3nz/OpenAI_for_own_website_needs_API/README.md

 USE THIS CODE TO RUN LOCAL BACKEND: 'npm run server'

-USE THIS CODE TO RUN LOCAL FRONTEND: 'npm run dev'
+USE THIS CODE TO RUN FRONTEND: 'npm run dev'